Some Of These Offers May Have Changed/Ended

 Now that we know we need 68,000 Delta Skymiles for our family to get from Detroit to Orlando how do we go about accruing the miles.
-The American Express Platinum Delta Skymiles card currently has an increased offer of 70,000 Skymiles as the sign up bonus.
+The American Express Platinum Delta Skymiles card currently has an increased offer of 70,000 Skymiles as the welcome offer.
 You need to spend $3,000 within the first 3 months.
 It also comes with a $195 annual fee.
 The current offer comes with a $100 credit when you spend any money on Delta Airlines.
 This brings the fee down to $95.

 The cash price on these tickets was = $1013.60

 Total out of pocket cost for the flights – $44.80 in taxes and the $95 Annual Fee = $139.80